 Instructions

-- In a heavy-bottomed saucepan, whisk milk and sweetener together.
+- Combine: In a heavy-bottomed saucepan, whisk milk and sugar together.
+Bring to a boil on medium-high heat, whisking often (approx. 8-10 minutes).

-- As soon as the steam starts lifting off the milk and sugar is dissolved (about 13 minutes), reduce heat to the lowest setting and continue to gently boil.
+- Simmer: As soon as the steam starts lifting off the milk and sugar is dissolved, reduce to medium-low heat and continue to gently simmer.

 Notes